 go straight on.
 At the end of Berg straat, just after the last shops, pass Hotel De Wereld, site of the Surrender at Wageningen.

 Since the 1950’s, Dutch schoolchildren have learnt about the dramatic events here on May 5th 1945: Generaloberst Blaskowitz surrenders the German forces in the Netherlands to the Canadian General Foulkes and to Prince Bernhard of the Netherlands.
 Ending five years of German occupation, the surrender at Wageningen is remembered as effecting the liberation of the Netherlands.
-The only problem is, it never happened – a fact which was known to historians, but only widely reported 50 years later.
-All German forces in the Netherlands and northwest Germany had already surrendered to Field Marshal Montgomery, on the previous day.
+The only problem is, it never happened: all German forces in the Netherlands and northwest Germany had already surrendered to Field Marshal Montgomery, on the previous day.
 Both Foulkes (who later became Chairman of the Canadian Chiefs of Staff) and Prince Bernhard (who was originally German, and needed a patriotic image) later promoted the myth of the “surrender at Wageningen”.

 from the small square in front of Hotel de Wereld, turn right into Veer straat.
 (There is no street name sign, go right of the statue).